The Gulf of Whatnow? Mapmakers grapple with Trump's geographic renaming plans

 Mexican President Claudia Sheinbaum joked that if Trump went ahead with the renaming, her country would rename North America “Mexican America.”
 On Tuesday, she toned it down: “For us and for the entire world it will continue to be called the Gulf of Mexico.”

 Map lines are inherently political.
-After all, they’re representations of the places that are important to human beings — and those priorities can be delicate and contentious, even more so in a globalized world where people from many nations share the same information sources.
+After all, they’re representations of the places that are important to human beings — and those priorities can be delicate and contentious, even more so in a globalized world.

+There’s no agreed-upon scheme to name boundaries and features across the Earth.

 The Persian Gulf has been widely known by that name since the 16th century, although usage of “Gulf” and “Arabian Gulf” is dominant in many countries in the Middle East.
 The government of Iran — formerly Persia — threatened to sue Google in 2012 over the company’s decision not to label the body of water at all on its maps.
 Many Arab countries don’t recognize Israel and instead call it Palestine.
 And in many official releases, Israel calls the occupied West Bank by its biblical name, “Judea and Samaria.”